upils/blog/content/posts/redir-lib.md

 ## We need redirectors

-I have started a project about `redirectors`. `redirectors` as in `command and control redirectors`, to redire
+I have started a project about `redirectors`. `redirectors` as in `command and control redirectors`.

 My goal is to document and automate the deployment of various methods to redirect incoming traffic from a client (a compromized host) to another server (a C&C such as Cobalt Strike or Covenant). **The main purpose of this kind of tool is to hide the main server address and thus gain flexibility**.